artyom-beilis/skyhopper/README.md

 - Settings Menu:

     - Maximal apparent magnitude of DSO objects to be displayed
-    - Selection of the objects by type
+    - Filtering of the Astronomical objects by type

 ## TODO

 1. Validate the program on multiple devices
-2. Implement planets and moon
-3. Add user's object list: so user can add any object by RA, DE
+2. Add user's object list: so user can add any object by RA, DE

 ## Notes